constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

     `password:mypassword,315425`

-### Lesson 6: Let users change and reset passwords.
+### Lesson 6: Let users change and reset passwords

 Cloudessa enables regular RADIUS users to change their passwords using a simple web interface.
 If you do not want a particular user to be able to change or reset her password, you can unset `Allow user to manage her password` checkbox in the user settings tab.